Cambodia Town Parade & Festival Returns

 There, from 1-5 p.m., the festival takes center stage, quite literally, with multiple performances scheduled, as well as local Khmer artisans, games and, of course, food.

 “We’ll have all kinds of Cambodian food,” said Richer San, a member of the board of directors of Cambodia Town Inc. “We welcome people to walk around and try it all.”

-The parade and festival has become one of the most popular and entertaining cultural events in Long Beach, providing the Khmer community not only with an opportunity to come together, but to welcome others into their vibrant circle.
-For the past two years, because of the pandemic, that’s been especially hard for this tight knit community.
+The parade and festival not only provides the Khmer community with an opportunity to come together, but to welcome others into the vibrant circle of this tight knit community.

-“This means a lot to us.
-It’s been very difficult [during the pandemic],” said Richer San, who is on the board of directors of Cambodia Town Inc. “We want to re-share our culture with Long Beach.
+“This means a lot to us,” said Richer San, who is on the board of directors of Cambodia Town Inc. “We want to share our culture with Long Beach.
 So many good things come from this.”

 Cambodia Town, focused in and around a 1.2-mile stretch of Anaheim Street between Atlantic and Junipero avenues, is home to the largest concentration of Cambodians of any city outside of Asia.
 Its business district includes numerous restaurants, clothing stores, jewelry stores and temples, most of which will be open during the parade and festival and eager to welcome folks to the neighborhood.

 The parade began in 2005, becoming the first Cambodian parade outside of Cambodia itself.
 San said the event was meant to serve as “a unifying force for Cambodians in Long Beach,” an apt motivation given that the theme of this year’s event is “Stop Hate With Love.”

 The intention of the parade and festival has always focused on presenting Cambodian cultural customs and traditions to change the social and economic well-being of residents and business owners, while also giving a strengthened identity to the community’s children.